 Support for research was at the heart of the more than $21 million donated to the Lewis Katz School of Medicine.
-A landmark $5 million gift from alumnus Gerald M. Lemole, MD, a 1962 graduate of the Lewis Katz School of Medicine at Temple University (LKSOM), and Emily Jane Lemole will establish the Lemole Center for Integrated Lymphatics Research.
+A landmark $5 million gift from alumnus Gerald M. Lemole, MD, a 1962 graduate of the Lewis Katz School of Medicine at Temple University (LKSOM), and Emily Jane Lemole will establish the Lemole Center for Integrated Lymphatics and Vascular Research.
 A seven-figure gift from Temple University trustee, benefactor and Fox School of Business alumnus Phil Richards and the Scott Richards North Star Charitable Foundation, along with Stop Alzheimer’s Now, created the new Scott Richards North Star Foundation and Stop Alzheimer’s Now Chair for Alzheimer’s Research at the Alzheimer’s Center at Temple.

 At a time when doctors are needed more than ever, donors to the Katz School of Medicine directed more than $5.5 million of their philanthropy to ensure that the cost of medical school remains accessible for aspiring physicians.
 Fifteen new endowed scholarship funds were established at the medical school in FY20, and a $1.2 million legacy commitment from Herman Hurwitz MD '62 and Sandra Hurwitz will provide a future annual scholarship to students with demonstrated financial need.
 Thanks to ongoing scholarship support, the Katz School of Medicine was able to distribute approximately $2.6 million in donor-funded scholarships to 258 students during the 2019-2020 academic year.